Dyjesse18/Practice/README.md

 # Practice
 for practice, not an assignment
-This resitory covers so far:
+\nThis resitory covers so far:
-1.Arrays
+\n1.Arrays
-2.FileWritting
+\n2.FileWritting